muazsh/Mockingbird/README.md

 3. Method signature surrounded by parentheses.
 4. A pointer to a substitute function.
 5. The signature arguments names separated by commas.
--	`CONST_FUNCTION`: This macro is to setup an injection functionality for any `const` virtual method, it takes same arguments as `FUNCTION` macro.
+-	`FUNCTION_CONST`: This macro is to setup an injection functionality for any `const` virtual method, it takes same arguments as `FUNCTION` macro.
 -	`FUNCTION_OVERLOADING`: This macro is to setup an injection functionality for the overloaded virtual methods, it takes the following arguments:
 1. Method name.
 2. Method return type.